 What do I do if my child is sick?

 If your child is sick and there are no other options for childcare then you can take compassionate leave to care for them.
-Additionally, your consultant could accommodate you if you had to leave early to pick them up due to sickness.
+Additionally, your consultant may accommodate you if you had to leave early to pick them up due to sickness.
 There is also the capacity to take up to 18 weeks of parental leave per child up until their 18th birthday to care for them, this leave is usually unpaid.